 Getting a VPN is easy and usually inexpensive.
 Most VPNs are compatible with iOS, Android, macOS, and Windows operating systems.
 For example, Surfshark also allows you to download the VPN on Chrome and Firefox, Linux, FireTV, AppleTV (+ other smart TVs), Xbox, and Playstation.

-- Go to your chosen VPNs website or an app store on your device.
+- Go to your chosen VPN’s website or the app store on your device.

 - Download the app.

-- Install a VPN by following installation instructions.
+- Install the VPN by following installation instructions.

 - Create an account or log in.